mhanuel26/ada-ipstack/README.md

 # ada-ipstack

 Ada ipstack embedded implementation for the STM32 devices with Ethernet peripheral.
+It brings ICMP / UDP / TCP / ARP support for Ada embedded.

+Higher layer protocol supported:

+ * MQTT client.
-Currently it supports MQTT client and HTTP Server.
+ * HTTP Server.
+ * DNS client.

 This source is under development so it can change as new features and existing code is completed tested.